nadira-busse/nadira-busse/README.md

 My next step is to develop this work inside an organisation: contributing to existing systems, working with other engineers, learning from technical review and production constraints, and helping improve workflows that are unnecessarily complex or manual.

-Over time, I want to grow from building individual AI and automation solutions into designing the systems and architecture that connect them.